Earth Notes: Homebrew LED NightlightUpdated 2023-10-30.

-(We can recharge those cells from solar or the mains.)
+(Those cells can be recharged from solar or the mains.)

-The small capacitor is to try to suppress any tendency to oscillate.
+The small capacitor is to suppress any tendency to oscillate.

 (As of the start of March 2011 this is still going strong on the battery charge in mid-December!
 I gave it a recharge from my off-grid system on the evening of 8th March with the battery voltage at 4.52V...
 As of 10th September the batteries were still reading over 5V in daytime, ie with the LED off; so I charged them the next day as a dump load from my full on-grid batteries, reading 5.6V fresh out of the fast-charger!)